George Gershwin: Rhapsody In –Cultural Appropriation?

 Surely Gershwin’s influences included the classic spirituals and blues.
 (Listen to Odetta singing, “Sometimes I Feel Like a Motherless Child,” which some have cited as similar to “Summertime.”)
 But they ranged much more widely.
 Musicologists have also pointed to a Ukrainian lullaby as a likely influence on “Summertime.”

 Seem far-fetched?
 Not really: Gershwin’s father was a Ukrainian immigrant; and the lullaby was performed by a Ukrainian national chorus at Carnegie Hall in the 1920s.
-Listen to this haunting choral version here; I heard the influence clearly.
+Listen to this haunting version here; I heard the influence clearly.

 In debates over “cultural appropriation,” an alternative phrase/concept has emerged: “hybridity.”
-A hybrid word is one that builds on elements from various cultural streams to make something new.
+A hybrid work is one that builds on elements from various cultural streams to make something new.
 And for many cultural critics, “hybrid” works are politically acceptable, in contrast to those deemed “appropriated.”

 Is this a subjective judgment?
 (Does the pope’s dog have fleas?)